 Contractor.
-If a Cart is damaged beyond repair, the Contractor will provide a replacement Cart to the Residential Unit location at no charge.
-Any Cart removed from, lost or missing from a Customer location shall be deemed lost, and Contractor agrees to provide a replacement Cart at a cost of $70.00 per Cart to the City.
+If a Cart is damaged beyond repair, the Contractor must provide a replacement Cart to the Residential Unit location at no charge.
+Any Cart removed from, lost or missing from a Customer location may be deemed lost, and Contractor must provide a replacement Cart at a cost of $70.00 per Cart to the City.
+The City may pass through the Contractor’s replacement Cart charge to the Residential Unit Customer at the City’s option.

 Residential Household Special Waste Collection Program: Contractor agrees to provide a residential household hazardous waste collection service pursuant to the terms set forth in Schedule C, the At-Your-Door Program.